bitfocus/companion-module-figure53-qlab-advance/HELP.md

 This module was tested against QLab4.
 Nothing specific to QLab4 is used, so QLab3 should work, too.

+## Configuration
+* **Target IP** Enter the address of the QLab computer.
+You can enter 127.0.0.1 if Companion is running on the same computer.
+* **Use TCP?** Check to enable TCP mode.
+This is required for variables and feedback.
+* **Use Tenths** If checked, the variable *r_left* will display 0.1 seconds when less than 5 seconds.
+If unchecked, the time left will be adjusted by 1 second for a more accurate count-down.
+* **OSC Passcode** Enter a passcode if needed for the QLab workspace.
+* **Workspace** Enter the workspace title or ID to control a specific QLab workspace.

 ## Actions

 The following actions are available: